-This is our in-depth guide for building backlinks for your website in 2022.
+This is our in-depth guide for building backlinks for your website in 2023.
 It’s complete with strategies and case studies.
-We highly recommend you start leveraging these tactics and outreach strategies to improve the reach of your website today!
+We highly recommend you start leveraging these tactics and outreach strategies to improve the reach of your website as soon as possible!

 What Is Link Building?

 In search engine optimization, link building is the process of acquiring backlinks to your website from relevant and authoritative sources (other websites) somewhere else on the Internet.

 Think of backlinks as votes of support from other people in your industry.
 If you run a business blog, and there’s a bunch of other business blogs that link out to your posts, what do you suppose that tells the search engines that follow all those links?

 The links say that you must have useful content that comprehensively addresses users’ needs and to which other site owners want to refer their readers.

 Along with that content and your website’s optimized technical SEO, a robust backlink profile encourages Google to “think” highly of your site.
 And when Google likes your site, it will tend to show your web pages higher up in search results for relevant queries.

 This is why link building has been such a major part of SEO pretty much since the beginning.
 No matter what kind of website you run, link building can help you get found by more people.